-The real estate sector, including the housing market, which is a large part of the real estate sector, is driven by strong and growing economy as well as favorable demographic fundamentals.
-In recent decades, growth in the housing market was driven by a rapid population growth, a young demographic profile, accelerating rate of urbanisation, rising per capita income, upgrading requirements of traditional houses, as well as increasingly liberal financing facilities extended by the government funded Real Estate Development Fund (the REDF), a fund sponsored by the Government of the Kingdom and established to provide loans to individuals and institutions in connection with real estate projects.
+The real estate sector in the Kingdom, including the housing market, which is a large part of the real estate sector, is driven by a growing economy as well as favourable demographic fundamentals.
+In recent decades, growth in the housing market has been driven by a rapid population growth, a young demographic profile, an accelerating rate of urbanisation, rising per capita income, upgrading requirements of traditional houses, as well as increasingly liberal financing facilities extended by the Government-funded REDF, a fund sponsored by the Government and established to provide loans to individuals and institutions in connection with real estate projects.
 The REDF provides loans to nationals of the Kingdom for the purpose of building their own homes.
-These loans have a 0% interest rate and are generally repayable over 25 years.
-The REDF also provides loans to investors with a 0% interest rate, to encourage them to build residential units for the purpose of investment.
+These loans carry a competitive interest rate and are generally repayable over 25 years and less.
+The REDF also provides loans to investors, to encourage them to build residential units for the purpose of investment.
 Future growth of the housing market will continue to be impacted by these factors.